Guide to writing a successful abstract

-    We will write to everybody on Friday 13th July with details on the outcome of their submission.
-Please do not call the office for details until week commencing 16th July 2018, should you have any queries.
+We will write to everybody after submission date with details on the outcome of their submission.
 We are only able to give information to the person who submitted the abstract.

 Where are abstracts published?

-All those submissions that are accepted for presentation will be published in the conference Final Programme.
-We will print your abstract from the version supplied by you.
+All those submissions that are accepted for presentation will be published on the virtual conference platform.
+We will make your abstract available in the version supplied by you.
 It will be printed exactly as submitted which means that any errors or spelling mistakes will show.
-Please proof read your submission very carefully.

 Should you have any queries relating to your abstract then please do not hesitate to contact the Conference Secretariat, email@example.com